Indigenous peoples of the Pacific Northwest Coast: Wuikinuxv

 The Wuikinuxv, also known as the Owekeeno or Rivers Inlet people (after their location), speak a language related to Heiltsuk, Wuikyala or Oowekyala (they are dialects of a language that has no independent name; linguists refer to it as Heiltsuk-Oweekyala).
 Together with the Heiltsuk and Haisla, they were once incorrectly known as the Northern Kwakiutl because of their language's close relationship with Kwakʼwala.
 Greatly reduced in numbers today, like other coastal peoples they were master carvers and painters.
 They had an elaborate ritual and clan system.
-The focus of their territory was Owikeno Lake, a freshwater fjord above a short stretch of river at the head of Rivers Inlet.
+The focus of their territory was Owikeno Lake, a freshwater fjord above a short stretch of river at the head of Rivers Inlet, although they inhabited the inlet proper out to Calvert Island/Koeye.

 Kwakwakaʼwakw

-The Kwakwakaʼwakw are an indigenous people, numbering about 5,500, who live in British Columbia on northern Vancouver Island and the mainland.
+The Kwakwakaʼwakw are an Indigenous people, numbering about 5,500, who live in British Columbia on northern Vancouver Island and the mainland.
 The autonym they prefer is Kwakwakaʼwakw.
 Their Indigenous language, part of the Wakashan languages family, is Kwakʼwala.
 The name Kwakwakaʼwakw means "speakers of Kwakʼwala".
 The language is now spoken by less than 5% of the population—about 250 people.
 Today 17 separate tribes make up the Kwakwakaʼwakw, who historically spoke the common language of Kwakʼwala.
 Some Kwakwakaʼwakw groups are now extinct.
 Kwakʼwala is a Northern Wakashan language, a grouping shared with Haisla, Heiltsuk and Oowekyala.